O1ahmad/ansible-role-openssh/README.md

 Requirements
 ------------

-Pre-installation of a C-compiler (any C89 or better compiler should work) as well as working installations of both zlib and libcrypto (included within LibreSSl/OpenSSL) are required.
+Pre-installation of a C-compiler (any C89 or better compiler should work) as well as working installations of both the **zlib** and **libcrypto** libraries (included within *LibreSSl/OpenSSL*) are required.

 A C compiler is generally available on the supported platforms/linux distributions by default but can be downloaded using each platforms' native package manager if necessary.
 Reference https://gcc.gnu.org/wiki/InstallingGCC for additional details.

-Zlib version 1.1.4, 1.2.1.2 or greater is suggested (see https://zlib.net/fossils/ for released versions).
+**Zlib** version 1.1.4, 1.2.1.2 or greater is suggested (see https://zlib.net/fossils/ for released versions).

-Also note that newer versions of OpenSSH require or strongly encourage a dedicated authentication account used by `sshd` for privilege separation.
+Also note that newer versions of *OpenSSH* require or strongly encourage a dedicated authentication account used by `sshd` for privilege separation.
 This is automatically managed by this role and configurable via custom user vars.

 Optional
 --------

-OpenSSH makes use of pseudo-random number generators or prngs for various aspects of functionality, including but not limited to public-key cryptography.
-Some Unix variants (including Linux and OpenBSD) have a device driver, accessed through /dev/random and /dev/urandom, that provides random bits and a constant supply or pool of randomness for ssh to consume.
-There are also dedicated programs written like the “Entropy Gathering Daemon” or EGD (see http://www.lothar.com/tech/crypto/) which provide a similar service.
+*OpenSSH* makes use of pseudo-random number generators or *prngs* for various aspects of functionality, including but not limited to public-key cryptography.
+Some Unix variants (including Linux and OpenBSD) have a device driver, accessed through `/dev/random` and `/dev/urandom`, that provides random bits and a constant supply or pool of randomness for ssh to consume.
+There are also dedicated programs written like the **Entropy Gathering Daemon** or EGD (see http://www.lothar.com/tech/crypto/) which provide a similar service.

-Installation of external entropy-gathering services is left upto the user but usage can be controlled by the `--with-egd-pool` argument, managed by specification of extra run args provided to this role (see <...> for details).
-If a prng pool is not specified, OpenSSH uses an internal entropy-gathering mechanism by default.
+Installation of external entropy-gathering services is left upto the operator but usage can be controlled by the `--with-egd-pool` argument, passed to `sshd` and managed by specification of extra run args provided to this role (see <...> for details). **note:** If a prng pool is not specified, *OpenSSH* uses an internal entropy-gathering mechanism by default.

 Role Variables
 --------------